isomerpages/sndgo-corp/media-hub/press-releases/_posts/2023-07-11-post-Winners of the Jurong Lake District Innovation Challenge.md

 **Proposed Solution:**<br>
 Teredo takes a similar approach as what mechanics and plumbers do – by going after the source of noise and fixing it – but with an AI dimension.
 Teredo’s solution seeks to automate the traditional way of detecting anomalies through an AI algorithm that is capable of discerning environmental and man-made noise.
 The technology is also capable of detecting continuous leak and sychronising time between sensors to deliver accurate results.

 Lendlease intends to trial Teredo Analytics’ solution in one area of the water system in JEM by creating multiple leaks intentionally to test the effectiveness of the solution.
-If proven effective, the solution could be applied to the entire water system in JEM, including potable, NEWater, and rainwater pipes.
+If proven effective, the solution could be applied to the entire water system in JEM, including potable, NEWater, and rainwater pipes.<br><br>

 _______